masad103/Commond-Line-In-Python/README.md

 >If file.txt already exists, it updates its modification time.

 code filename.py?
 >this commmand use for move this python file in vs code
+>if file not ceated early, then use direct command to create new file and move to vs code is code filename2.py

 ls command?